Makimuku ruins: Excavations

-In 2009 (Heisei 21), several Buildings were detected, and it has become clear that the site seems to be part of a City surrounded by Fortifications.
+In 2009 (Heisei 21), several Buildings were detected, and it has become clear that the site seems to be part of a City surrounded by fortifications.

-On 17 September 2010, the Board of Education of Sakurai City, Nara Prefecture, announced that about 2,000 seeds of la peach were found in an oval-shaped "clay pit" (4.3 meters north-south, 2.2 meters east-west, 80 centimeters deep) dug in the 3rd century, about 4 meters south of the remains of a large building.
-Peach seeds were found.
-Peach seeds are used as offerings in ancient rituals and are often found in Yayoi period ruins, but this is the largest number of seeds unearthed in one place in Japan.。In 2011, more than six types of fish bones and scales were found at the site, including Madai, Horsefish, Mackerel and Common carp.
-They also announced that they had found over a thousand animal bones, including those of Wild boars, Deers and Ducks.
+On 17 September 2010, the Board of Education of Sakurai City, Nara Prefecture, announced that about 2,000 peach seeds were found in an oval-shaped "clay pit" (4.3 meters north–south, 2.2 meters east–west, 80 centimeters deep) dug in the 3rd century, about 4 meters south of the remains of a large building.
+Peach seeds are used as offerings in ancient rituals and are often found in Yayoi period ruins, but this is the largest number of seeds unearthed in one place in Japan.
+In 2011, more than six types of fish bones and scales were found at the site, including red seabream, horsefish, mackerel and common carp.
+They also announced that they had found over a thousand animal bones, including those of wild boars, deer, and ducks.

 Main Detected Remains

-It is about 10 times larger than the Karako-Kagi site and larger than the Taga Castle site, which was a major military base in the Tohoku region.。There are also traces of urban planning throughout the site.
+It is about 10 times larger than the Karako-Kagi site and larger than the Taga Castle site, which was a major military base in the Tohoku region.
+There are also traces of urban planning throughout the site.